Quick answer

 | KW registration fee | PLN 200 | Fixed fee for ownership registration in the Land and Mortgage Register. |

-| Property lawyer | PLN 1,500–4,000 | Not mandatory but strongly advised.
+| Property lawyer | a notarial fee calculated on the transaction value–4,000 | Not mandatory but strongly advised.
 Fixed fee or hourly — agree in advance. |

-| Estate agent commission | 2–3% of purchase price (buyer's agent) or included in seller's price | Confirm at first contact whether the agent represents the seller or charges the buyer separately. |
+| Estate agent commission | 2–a specific rate of purchase price (buyer's agent) or included in seller's price | Confirm at first contact whether the agent represents the seller or charges the buyer separately. |

-| Mortgage arrangement fee | 1–3% of loan value (bank-dependent) | If financing with a Polish mortgage.
+| Mortgage arrangement fee | 1–a specific rate of loan value (bank-dependent) | If financing with a Polish mortgage.
 Some banks waive this — compare before committing. |

 On a PLN 600,000 apartment purchase on the secondary market, total transaction costs excluding mortgage fees typically run PLN 18,000–30,000 above the purchase price.
 Budget for this before agreeing a purchase price at the limit of your funds.